Ivy-Apps/android-guidebook/README.md

 - [Android Studio Live Templates]()
 - [Centralize your dependencies with a version catalog]()

 > [!TIP]
-> Before deep diving to the Android topics, it's recommended that you know what's an "implication", "equivalence", "set" and the basics of formal logic and maths.
-If you're unsure, read this README till the end.
-It's quite short and worst-case you'll learn something new or reinforce what you know.
+> To get the most out of this guidebook, make sure you're familiar with some foundational concepts: **implication**, **equivalence**, **sets**, and the basics of **formal logic** and **mathematics**.
+If any of these sound unfamiliar, no worries—just stick around and read through to the end.
+Worst case?
+You’ll pick up something new.
+Best case?
+You’ll reinforce what you already know and feel even more confident.

 # Formal language